linebender/druid/CONTRIBUTING.md

 Whether you're new or have prepared druid releases many times already, it helps to follow a checklist of what needs to be done.
 This is that list.

+### Increasing the versions

+The `druid`, `druid-shell`, and `druid-derive` `Cargo.toml` files need to be updated.
+The `version` field needs to be increased to the next [semver] version that makes sense.
+These packages all also import eachother and those cross-dependency versions need updating too.

+You should also search for the previous version number across the whole workspace to find any other references that might need updating.
+There are for example plenty of links to specific version documentation that will need updating.

 ### Changelog

 - Add a new *Unreleased* section by copying the current one.